EdoardoSciutti/School-Database-Interrogations/README.md

 # JavaFX
-Programma in Java che utilizza la grafica di JavaFX per mostrare i risultati di determinate query all'interno del database scolastico
+Java program that uses JavaFX graphics to display the results of certain queries within the school database